Josip Juranović: Legia Warsaw

-On July 31, 2020, he signed a three-year contract with the Polish club Legia Warszawa.
-He scored the first goal for Legia on October 21, 2020, in a 2-1 win against Śląsk Wrocław.
+On 31 July 2020, he signed a three-year contract with the Polish club Legia Warszawa.
+He scored the first goal for Legia on October 21, 2020, in a 2–1 win against Śląsk Wrocław.
 He won the Ekstraklasa at the end of his only season at the club.

 Celtic

 Juranović signed for Scottish Premiership side Celtic in August 2021 from Legia Warsaw on a five-year deal.
 The transfer fee was a reported £2.5 million.
 Despite playing the majority of his professional career as a right-back, Juranovic would start as a left-back during his introductory stage at Celtic, including his debut against rivals Rangers at Ibrox.
 He would assume the role of Celtic's penalty taker in his first season, notably scoring against Real Betis, Bayer Leverkusen and three other times in the league.
 In December, he was a member of Celtic's League Cup victory against Hibernian.
 His contributions to Celtic's title-winning defence would see him earn a spot in the PFA Scotland Team of the Year.

-On 6 September 2022, Juranović played his first UEFA Champions League group stage match in a 3-0 home defeat against Real Madrid at Celtic Park.
+On 6 September 2022, Juranović played his first UEFA Champions League group stage match in a 3–0 home defeat against Real Madrid at Celtic Park.

-While on international duty with the Croatian national team, Juranović was strongly linked to a move away from Celtic during the 2022 FIFA World Cup with Barcelona, Atlético Madrid, Chelsea and being credited with interest ahead of the January transfer window.
+While on international duty with the Croatia national team, Juranović was strongly linked to a move away from Celtic during the 2022 FIFA World Cup with Barcelona, Atlético Madrid, Chelsea and being credited with interest ahead of the January transfer window.
 Speculation heightened after Celtic signed Canadian international Alistair Johnston from Major League Soccer side CF Montréal, who was seen as Juranović's potential replacement at right-back.